 It’s important to record any damage caused by these issues, as well as taking photos and note when you first recognised it.

-Platinum Pacific Reclad are industry specialists in repairing and recladding leaky buildings, so please get in touch as soon as possible to see how we can help.
+Platinum Pacific Reclad are industry specialists in repairing and recladding leaky house & buildings, so please get in touch as soon as possible to see how we can help.

 THERMAL IMAGING INVESTIGATION